-The Postal Service is amending its regulations regarding the screening of mail to be consistent with aviation regulations regarding the transportation of mail via aircraft; continue to enhance the security and ensure the safety of all persons and property onboard aircraft carrying mail; and prevent and deter the carriage of unauthorized explosives, incendiaries, or other destructive substances or items in the mail or in postal products transported onboard aircraft.
+This update will ensure the Postal Service regulations regarding the screening of mail are consistent with aviation regulations regarding the transportation of mail via aircraft; continue to enhance the security and ensure the safety of all persons and property onboard aircraft carrying mail; and prevent and deter the carriage of unauthorized explosives, incendiaries, or other destructive substances or items in the mail or in postal products transported onboard aircraft.

 Start Further Info

 To obtain further information regarding this provision, the following instructions and guidelines apply:

 - Contact Inspector Attorney, Amber Jordan at 202-268-7812

 - Questions may also be sent to the Inspector Attorney, Amber Jordan at the following email address and must include:

 —Subject Line: Mail screening regulation information/question